At Woodlands we work with children and young people who may be:

 - Deafblind or

 These children and young people may be experiencing developmental, educational or social and emotional difficulties because of their sensory impairment.

 We have a specialist team of teachers and teaching assistants who are trained to support pupils with a range of sensory impairment across the school, they are:

 We have a team of over 20 teaching assistants who are trained as sensory TAs who support pupils on highly individualised programmes.

-We have 16 staff who are BSL 1 trained and a several who have attained BSL 2.
+We have several staff who are BSL 1 trained and one who has attained BSL 2.
 All staff are encouraged to develop their signing ability and this is supported throughout the school.

 We host a variety of clinics from medical services in sensory support including ophthalmologists, optometrists and audiologists.
 Parents and carers can attend these appointments with their child in school.